Rothari: Career

 With these quick conquests, he left the Eastern Roman Empire with only the Ravennan marshes in northern Italy.
 The exarch of Ravenna, Plato, tried to regain some territory, but his invading army was defeated by Rothari on the banks of the Scultenna (the Panaro) near Modena, with the loss of 8,000 men, in 645.
 However, he recaptured Oderzo at same year.
 Oderzo finally was razed again by Grimoald in 667.

 Legacy

-Rothari's most lasting act was drawing up the eponymous Edictum Rothari which was the first written codification of Lombard law (it was written in Latin).
-He convened a gairethinx to affirm this new and improved collection of old tradition in 642 or 643.
-The edict only covered his Lombard men and subjects: Romans continued to live under Roman law in Lombard jurisdictions.
+According to Paul the Deacon, Rothari proved militarily successful - he was the conqueror of Liguria - but his greatest legacy was legislative.
+In 642/643 he promulgated the Edictum Rothari, the first written codification of Lombard customary law, composed in Latin and affirmed in a gairethinx.
+This substantial code, which survives independently, provided a lasting legal framework for the kingdom and marked a turning point in the institutional consolidation of Lombard rule.

+Although not of the dominant Bavarian dynasty that controlled much of the succession between 616 and 712, Rothari reinforced his position by marrying into it, following the same pattern later taken by Grimoald of Benevento.
+Like Grimoald, he fought the Byzantines and issued laws, establishing himself as both a warrior and a lawgiver.
+His reign represents the acceptance of two cornerstones of the Lombard political tradition: the Romanized court of Agilulf and the codification of Lombard law.

 He was succeeded by his son Rodoald.
 A baptistery in Monte Sant'Angelo is traditionally known as the "Tomb of Rothari", although he was probably buried in the church of San Giovanni Domnarum in Pavia, founded by his wife Gundeberga.